Neo23x0/yarGen/README.md

   -r ref               Reference
   -l lic               License
-  -p prefix            Prefix for the rule description --score              Show the string scores as comments in the rules --nosimple           Skip simple rule creation for files included in super
+  -p prefix            Prefix for the rule description -b identifier        Identifier in the the rule set description --score              Show the string scores as comments in the rules --nosimple           Skip simple rule creation for files included in super
                        rules